duplantier/Rent3-ETHGlobal-Superhack2024-Hackaton/README.md

 ## 🌟 Project Development Progress

-Rent3 is builded in the ETHGlobal Superchain 2024 Async Hackathon
+Rent3 is builded for the ETHGlobal Superchain 2024 Async Hackathon. 🔗 [See the official event page](https://ethglobal.com/events/superhack2024)

 <br>